Menu

 We conducted interviews with key figures across the project: Wendy Bremner and Lona Running Wolf (4 Poles Educational Consulting Group), Dana Pemberton (Personnel Director, Blackfeet Tribe), Leo Bird (Blackfeet Educator), and Deb Everhart (Chief Strategy Officer, Credential Engine).
 We filmed on the Blackfeet Nation, including during North American Indian Days (NAID), capturing both the process and the cultural context.

-Because the credentialing process itself is highly nuanced, we developed custom motion graphics to illustrate data frameworks and help viewers grasp complex concepts being discussed.
-They were necessary to make abstract systems visible and comprehensible.
+Because the credentialing process itself is nuanced, we developed custom motion graphics to illustrate data frameworks and help viewers grasp the concepts being discussed.
+They were necessary to make abstract systems visually engaging and comprehensible.

 Our approach was interview-driven.
 We discovered the story by asking the people involved what the world should understand.
 We stayed flexible as the project evolved, adapting to shifting schedules and new developments in the credentialing work.